Samsung QLED TVs 2018: a complete guide to every new Samsung 4K TV. We run through everything you need to know before you buy one.

 And if the 2018 QLED having hundreds of dimming zones is a good thing then how about over 10,000 zones?
 That promises a level of lighting control never before seen on an LCD TV.

 This tech doesn’t just have a massive number of zones; it is also physically massive.
 It will only be available at 85 inches.
 That’s bound to be impractical and insanely expensive.

 Related: OLED vs QLED

-Samsung tells me it’s first and foremost a means of retaining sharpness and clarity, finer details and gradations.
+Samsung says it’s first and foremost a means of retaining sharpness and clarity, finer details and gradations.
 After all, if you bump a 4K resolution from 55 inches to 82 inches, the latter is going have a lower pixel density and look a little softer.
 Samsung’s approach is to feed in 4K video and upscale it to 8K.
-Samsung calls it ‘AI Upscaling’, a fancy term that doesn’t seem too far off what some TVs do to bring standard definition up to 1080p, or from HD to 4K.
+Samsung calls it ‘AI Upscaling’, a fancy term that doesn’t seem far off what some TVs do to bring standard definition up to 1080p, or from HD to 4K.

 ‘AI Upscalng’ will employ noise reduction to preserve details, edge restoration to prevent jagged contours.
 It also compares incoming video with an image database to make calculations – not far off what Sony has been doing with its highly effective X-Reality Pro upscaling.

 The next stage: Micro LED